jarvisteach/appJar/docs/mkdocs/docs/pythonDnD.md

 If no function has been set, the contents of the widget will be replaced with the filename/URI.
 If you'd rather append the URI/filename - set `replace` to be False.
-If a function has been set, it will be called, passing in the filename/URI as the only paramter.
+If a function has been set, it will be called, passing in the filename/URI as the only parameter.

 There is currently no support for registering *Drag* events.